v-gajjar/NotesApp/README.md

 | production | the logs are saved to a file stored at the filepath defined by the logging_file_path env variable |
 | development | logging is output to the console |

-When running the unit tests or the integration test, development is set as the default via the relevant application properties file
+When running the unit tests or the integration test, development is set as the default via the relevant application properties file.

 In order to specify the option for running the main application, a jvm paramter must be supplied:
 ```